stijnb1234/stijnb1234/README.md

 ## 💻 Professional Experience:

-I'm a dedicated software developer with over 5 years of hands-on experience in embedded systems development, particulary with C and C++.
-Additionally, I have a solid foundation in Java, having worked with it extensively over the years.
+I'm a dedicated software developer with over 5 years of hands-on experience in embedded systems development, particularly with C and C++.
+Additionally, I have a strong foundation in Java and modern web technologies.

 - **Embedded Development**: 5+ years of experience in C and C++
 - **Java Development**: 10+ years of experience in Java and with populair tools like Maven and Spring

-Beyond embedded and software development, I also have some self-taught experience with modern web technologies.

 - **Web Development**: 10+ years of experience in HTML5, PHP, CSS3 and JavaScript

+## 🏫 Learning:

+I'm constantly growing my skillset and currently focusing on the following areas:

+- **C# (.NET) Development:** Exploring C# and .NET for Software Development
+- **DevOps Principles:** Learning about Docker, Kubernetes, and microservices

 ## 🚀 Areas of Interest:

-I am passionate about 3D printing and currently expanding my skills in 3D design.
-I am also actively learning PCB design and electrical schematics, which align with my interest in hardware development.
-Additionally, I have some experience in various programming languages, including Python, Go, Rust, and C#, which I continue to explore.
+Beyond my professional work, I am passionate about 3D printing and hardware development.
+I am currently honing my skills in 3D design, PCB design, and electrical schematics.
+Additionally, I have some experience with various programming languages and enjoy exploring new technologies.

 - **3D Printing & Design**: Experienced with 3D printing, learning 3D modeling
 - **PCB & Electrical Schematics**: Actively developing skills in PCB design
-- **Other Programming Languages**: Basic familiarity with Python, Go, Rust, C#, and more
+- **Other Programming Languages**: Basic familiarity with Python, Go, Rust, and more

 ## 🌐 Get in touch: